-Dr. Elizabeth Lindsey, Hoffman PodcastDr.
-Elizabeth Kapu’uwailani Lindsey is our guest today.
-Listen in as she articulates, in breathtaking ways, what it means to be human, to be sovereign, and to be one’s own authority.
+Dr. Elizabeth Kapu’uwailani Lindsey is our guest today.
+Listen in as she articulates, in breathtaking ways, what it means to be human, sovereign, and one’s own authority.
 A Polynesian explorer, Elizabeth has spent her life exploring some of the world’s most remote regions.
 She shares with us just how important it is to also courageously explore one’s internal terrain.

-Elizabeth took the Process over a dozen years ago.
+Elizabeth took the Hoffman Process over a dozen years ago.
 She says that the Process was, “quite profound”, and offers that it invited her “into deep and sacred places.”

 Elizabeth is the first Polynesian Explorer and female Fellow in the history of the National Geographic Society.
 A cultural anthropologist and award-winning filmmaker, Elizabeth travels to the world’s most remote regions as a conservationist of indigenous wisdom and an advocate for social, environmental, and cultural justice.
 Her keen insights and first-hand accounts from the world’s most fragile regions are reshaping Western perspectives on global leadership.